reshamas/fastai_deeplearn_part1/tools/paperspace.md

         http://localhost:8888/?token=77594036202395d8ea6324d33ecee448cd87e99a50b64918cb
 ```

-### Cool!  no password required, and no need to update notebook url with IP address
+### Cool!  no password required, and no need to update notebook url with Paperspace IP address
 - this is my url link, and it works! :boom:
 http://localhost:8888/?token=77594036202395d8ea6324d33ecee448cd87e99a50b64918cb